Billy James Hargis: Red Lion case

-On November 25, 1964, Hargis attacked a book and an article called “Hate Clubs of the Air" he believed to be written about him in the Nation magazine by journalist Fred J. Cook in a recorded broadcast heard on WGCB in Red Lion, Pennsylvania.
+On November 25, 1964, Hargis attacked a book and an article called "Hate Clubs of the Air" he believed to be written about him in The Nation magazine by journalist Fred J. Cook in a recorded broadcast heard on radio station WGCB in Red Lion, Pennsylvania.
 When the radio station refused a right of reply, Cook successfully sued the station who then unsuccessfully countersued the FCC for First Amendment violations.
 This ultimately lead to a landmark 1969 United States Supreme Court decision Red Lion Broadcasting Co. v.
 FCC upholding the fairness doctrine.

 Founding of institutions

 In 1950, Hargis founded the Christian Crusade, an interdenominational movement.
 In 1964, the Internal Revenue Service alleged that Hargis' involvement in political matters violated the terms of the Internal Revenue Code for religious institutions and withdrew the tax-exempt status of the Christian Crusade.
 Richard Viguerie, a pioneer in using direct mail in the 1970s and 1980s to support conservative movements and their causes, began his career working for Hargis.
 Viguerie developed direct mail databases to solicit small donations in an average of 2000 mailings a day from a wide field of ideological supporters.
 At the time, Hargis had reported that the average contribution to his movement was $4, from a constituency of 250,000 donors, and it was receiving $1 million annually.

 In association with his Christian Crusade Hargis published the monthly Christian Crusade Newspaper, with a circulation of 55,000, and Weekly Crusade.

 He founded the David Livingstone Missionary Foundation, which operated hospitals, orphanages, leprosy villages, medical vans, and mission services in South Korea, Hong Kong, India, the Philippines, and Africa.

 Hargis founded American Christian College in Tulsa during 1971 to teach Christian principles and provide an alternative to perceived left-wing and counterculture influences.
 When asked what was taught there, Hargis said, "anti-communism, anti-socialism, anti-welfare state, anti-Russia, anti-China, a literal interpretation of the Bible, and states' rights."

 Concerned with the liberalization of abortion laws following the United States Supreme Court decision in Roe v.
 Wade, Hargis launched Americans Against Abortion in 1973 with David Noebel as its leader.
 Noebel went on to author his book Slaughter of the Innocents that was published by the American Christian College within months of the Roe v.
 Wade decision, and wrote many provocative articles for fundamentalist publications on the abortion issue.

-He also started a television show Billy James Hargis and his All-American Kids.
+He also started a television show, Billy James Hargis and his All-American Kids.
 It was sold to independent television stations.
 Students from the college performed in the musical group.